Sometimes artists just can’t get themselves started painting. It happens to all of us.

 It could be time to take the dog for a walk or go visit a neighbor.
 Maybe lay the painting aside for the day, get some rest and get back to the next day with fresh perspective.

-One very important thing that will always charges us up is socializing with other artists.
+One very important thing that will always charge us up is socializing with other artists.
 It’s inspiring to see different way of doing things.

 Attend an art workshop, take lessons, go to a gallery or watch art videos on the internet.
 Getting out of our own space for a bit is always refreshing.